-These actions included a rapid reduction in the target for the federal funds rate during the period around March 2020, as shown in Figure 2.
+These actions included a rapid reduction in the target for the federal funds rate during the period around March 2020, as show in Figure 2.
 It also included large-scale purchases of Treasury and mortgage backed securities causing a large expansion of the Fed's balance sheet as shown in Figure 3.
 Total assets at the Fed rose from \$3.8 trillion to \$8.9 trillion.
 Both M1 and M2 measures of the money supply also grew rapidly.
 As mentioned above, the Fed also stopped reporting on rules-based policy in its Monetary Policy Report in the July 2020 issue of the Report.

-Figure 2 The Federal Funds Rate in the United States (Weekly averge data from January 4, 2017 to May 25, 2022)
+Figure 2 The Federal Funds Rate in the United States